-Organization of masons in Enfield, Massachusetts.
-Contains material from after their charter was reinstated in 1858, including a membership list, financial records, by-laws, burial service manual, directories, insurance policies, meeting cards, and a one-hundreth anniversary booklet.
+The Bethel Lodge records include a membership list, financial records, by-laws, burial service manual, directories, insurance policies, meeting cards, and a one-hundredth anniversary booklet.

 The collection is open for research.

-The Bethel Lodge of Masons, organized in 1825, is the oldest recorded social or fraternal group in Enfield, Massachusetts.
-Although it was a flourishing organization, the Lodge suspended and surrendered its charter in late 1829 in response to anti-Masonic pressures of the period.
+Organized in 1825, the Bethel Masonic Lodge of Enfield, Mass., was the oldest recorded social or fraternal group in the Swift River Valley.
+Although it flourished initially, the Lodge soon suspended its operations in late 1829 and surrendered its charter in response to the rise of anti-Masonic sentiments.
 The charter was restored in 1858 to petitioners Aaron Woods, Henry Fobes, Nathan Weeks, J.B.
 Woods, John Crosby, Ichabod Pope, and Daniel Ford.

 The Masonic Building, erected in 1926, was located in the central business district of Enfield.
-When the town was flooded for the Quabbin Reservoir, the Bethel Lodge folded, in 1939; most of its former members merged with Eden Lodge of Ware.
+In 1939, after the town was flooded for the Quabbin Reservoir, the Bethel Lodge folded and most of its members merged into Eden Lodge in nearby Ware, Mass.

 Encoding funded by the Andrew W. Mellon Foundation.

-Cite as: Bethel Lodge, F. and A.M., Records (MS 12).
+Cite as: Bethel Masonic Lodge Records (MS 012).
 Special Collections and University Archives, University of Massachusetts Amherst Libraries.